sallieeky/pkt-starter-kit/README.md

 ## Configuration

+Before you use between ldap or portal, first you need to have production server and ask to <strong>IT Infra</strong> to open your application host and port to get authorize to use ldap or portal

 ### Ldap
 To enable ldap functionality, first you need to add this to the `.env` file and ask <strong>admin</strong> for the credential
 ```env